codejet9/MusiX/README.md

 - From the JSON data sent by the API, URL and other data like video title and duration are extracted.
 - Using `pafy` and `python-vlc` audio is extracted and streamed.
 - Using `keyboard` for windows and `pynput` for linux, pause/play control is created.
 - The functionality of these libraries was like keylogger.
-No mater where you press the key, the function is triggered.
-So, I added an extra block of code which checks if the current window is same as the window at the time of playing.
+No matter where you press the key, the function is triggered.
+So, I added an extra block of code which checks if the current window is same as the window at the time program was started.
 Only then function is triggered.
 This is like pause/play control is valid only when window is in focus.
 - Another good option was to make a TUI to implement the controls.
 - Autoplay is implemented using API's `relatedVideo` query.
 It sends the video related to current video.
 In my testing, I experienced the autoplay stuck in an endless loop between two videos.
 Will try to implement a better autoplay code in future!
 - The goal was to make a simple, light-weight and less memory consuming terminal based music streamer.